manikanth/30-Days-Of-React/17_React_Router/17_react_router.md

 } from 'react-router-dom'
 ```

-We may not all these components in every project but it is good to know that it exists.
+We may not use all these components in every project but it is good to know that it exists.

 ## BroswerRouter